 CREATE consults and engages with children and young people to campaign with governments and service providers to address their concerns.
 This includes:

-- Delivering resources to assist them to transition from care;
+· Delivering resources to assist their transition from care journey;

 Children and young people in out-of-home care have the right to be safe from harm; they need to have their care and developmental needs met and to be provided with the same life opportunities as other children and young people.
-They need safe, stable and supportive living environments whilst work is conducted by child protection agencies to support their return home.
+Children and young people also need safe, stable and supportive living environments whilst child protection agencies work to support their return home.
 Young people nearing adulthood often require support to stay engaged in education and employment, connect with family and community, and prepare for the transition to independent living.